-Here you will immediately find a lifebelt that can help you in acute grief and accompany you directly in your grief.
-Here we give you a toolbox with which you can take the first measures should grief strike acutely.
+Here you will immediately find a lifeline that can help you with acute grief and accompany you directly in your grief.
+We are giving you a toolbox here with which you can take initial measures as self-help if grief strikes acutely.

-A long-term effective method in acute grief and similar crisis situations is to write down thoughts and the emotions associated with them.
+A lastingly effective lifeline in acute grief and similar crisis situations is writing down thoughts and the emotions associated with them.

 Since writing as an active reader and author is an incredible resource for me, in many crisis and catastrophe situations with subsequent grief I noticed how my stress level dropped significantly, the sadness became bearable and the situation became controllable.
 By writing down my thoughts, I was able to break through acute brooding spirals and gently integrate seemingly endlessly stressful emotions by verbally empathizing with them.
 I have compressed these experiences into a rapidly effective technique, which I would now like to present to you.